tomato-alex/Bachelors-thesis-SS24/README.md

 Example files and syntax you can find in ./examplesyntax specifically in `q4.md` and `q5.md`

-You can then use the exported .lss file and import it straightly into LimeSurvey.
+You can then use the exported .lss file and import it directly into LimeSurvey.

-### GUI Tool usage
+### GUI Tool usage (BETA)

 To run the graphical tool, use the following command: